medienhaus/medienhaus-frontend/src/assets/data/faq.md

 ## Do I need to logout?

 If you use a private device you don’t need to logout.
-We furthermore discourage you from logging out if you are on your private hardware, since you need to verify new sessions.
+We furthermore discourage you from logging out if you are on your private device, since you need to verify new sessions.
 If you use a shared device you should logout.

 ## I received a notification but now it’s gone.
 Where can I find the recent activity?